Schwank-Lab/evoflow-reactor/readme.md

 3. Run `python evotool.py diagnose temp`.
 This will turn on the heaters and will write temperature to the console.
 You should observe the temperature slowly increasing.
 4. Run `python evotool.py diagnose od_left`.
 Follow instructions on the screen, you'll need to put different probes to measeure OD.
 You should observe OD of the turbid probe being higher.
 5. Run `python evotool.py diagnose od_right`.
 Follow instructions on the screen, you'll need to put different probes to measeure OD.
 You should observe OD of the turbid probe being higher.
-6. Run `python evotool.py diagnose stepper 180`.
+6. Run `python evotool.py diagnose stepper angle 180`.
 You should observe stepper shaft rotating 180 degrees.

 ### Reactor calibration